szpak/gradle-pitest-plugin/README.md

 There are a few parameters specific for Gradle plugin:

- - enableDefaultIncrementalAnalysis - enables incremental analysis in PIT using the default settings (build/pitHistory.txt file for both input and output locations) (since 0.29.0)
  - testSourceSets - defines test source sets which should be used by PIT (by default sourceSets.test, but allows to add integration tests located in a different source set) (since 0.30.1)
  - mainSourceSets - defines main source sets which should be used by PIT (by default sourceSets.main) (since 0.30.1)